-We evaluate our method both in the fine-grained and coarse-grained settings.
+We evaluate our method both in fine-grained and coarse-grained settings.
 In the fine-grained setting, we investigate the ability of our method to generate details of species in the CUB~\cite{WahCUB_200_2011} and iNat21~\cite{su2021semi_iNat} datasets.
 In the coarse setting, we consider the ImageNet~\cite{deng2009imagenet} dataset.
-Our primary metric is the accuracy of the generated samples as measured in two ways: (i) we show that our generated images are more often correctly classified using pre-trained classifiers, in comparison to baselines, and (ii) we show that classification models trained on generated samples, either on their own or in combination with a limited amount of real training data, result in improved accuracy compared to the baseline.
-We also measure the quality and diversity of the generated images compared to SD and a different class-conditioning technique, showing that our method is superior in terms of the commonly used Fréchet inception distance (FID)~\cite{NIPS2017_8a1d6947}.
+Our primary metric is the accuracy of the generated samples as measured in two ways: (i) we show that our generated images are more often correctly classified using pre-trained classifiers, in comparison to baselines, and (ii) we show that classification models trained on generated samples, either on their own or in combination with a limited amount of real training data, result in improved accuracy.
+We also measure the quality and diversity of the generated images compared to SD and another class-conditioned technique, showing that our method is superior in terms of the commonly used Fréchet inception distance (FID)~\cite{NIPS2017_8a1d6947}.
 Finally, we include many qualitative examples demonstrating the effectiveness of our approach.
-In \cref{fig:teas}, we show how our method can resolve ambiguity in the input text and add discriminative features for a given class.
-In the ambiguous category, the image of a \emph{tiger cat} becomes the cat species instead of a tiger, \emph{iron} is made to refer to the tool as opposed to the metal. \emph{Appenzeller} moves from depicting a group of people, from the Appenzeller area, to the dog species.
-In the fine-grained category, the \emph{Blue winged warbler's} throat color is corrected, the shape features of the \emph{Coastal woodfern} are corrected, and the \emph{American gray fox} more closely resembles the true species.
+In \cref{fig:teas}, we resolve ambiguity in the input text and add discriminative features for a given class.
+In the ambiguous category, besides the \emph{iron} example, the image of a \emph{tiger cat} becomes the cat species instead of a tiger, and \emph{Appenzeller} moves from depicting a group of people, from the Appenzeller area to the dog species.
+In the fine-grained category, the bird's throat color is corrected, the shape features of the \emph{castal woodferm} are corrected, and the \emph{cresed morwong} show distinctive features that closely resemble those of the species.